How to Introduce a Quote in an Essay

-- Integrate the quote in your writing with your own words
+• Integrate the quote seamlessly into your own writing

 Note: For an APA and MLA Style guide, read our article — How to Cite Sources in Essays.